LionGateOS/LionGateTravels/ui_design_system_v1/README.txt

-TravelOrchestrator UI Design System v1 placeholder.
-Existing PNG/PDF assets can be dropped into this folder.\n
+Design System assets will be placed here.